Aliases for CHCHD4 Gene

 GeneCards Summary for CHCHD4 Gene

 CHCHD4 (Coiled-Coil-Helix-Coiled-Coil-Helix Domain Containing 4) is a Protein Coding gene.
 Among its related pathways are Metabolism of proteins and Mitochondrial protein import.
-GO annotations related to this gene include protein disulfide oxidoreductase activity.
+Gene Ontology (GO) annotations related to this gene include protein disulfide oxidoreductase activity.

 UniProtKB/Swiss-Prot for CHCHD4 Gene